AugustusClient/Augustus-Wiki/src/content/docs/combat/killaura.md

 #### Min/Max PreAimRange

-These two settigs define at minimum and maximum aim range.
-When you are between the minimum and maximum values in terms of distance grom an enemy, KillAura will start aiming.
+These two settings define a minimum and maximum aim range for KillAura.
+When you are between the minimum and maximum values in terms of distance from an enemy, KillAura will start aiming.

 #### Range